Adam Kubert: Return to Marvel

 May 2009 marked Adam Kubert's return to Marvel, his first interior work being published as one of two stories in Wolverine #73 and 74.
-Following this he contributed several covers to New Mutants and Wolverine: Weapon X, and penciled the "Dark Reign" tie in, The List: Amazing Spider-Man.
+Following this he contributed several covers to New Mutants and Wolverine: Weapon X, and pencilled the "Dark Reign" tie in, The List: Amazing Spider-Man.

-When he returned to penciling for Marvel, he continued to do some work for DC, contributing the stories for the Wednesday Comics "Sgt.
+When he returned to pencilling for Marvel, he continued to do some work for DC, contributing the stories for the Wednesday Comics "Sgt.
 Rock" feature, drawn by his father.
 He has since stated that he is Marvel-exclusive, but they are allowed him to work on the "Sgt.
 Rock" feature as he had signed on to do it before his contract at DC had expired.
 Kubert's next job was providing pencils on Astonishing Spider-Man & Wolverine.
-In 2012, Kubert penciled issues #8–10 and #12 of the Marvel crossover miniseries Avengers vs. X-Men.
+In 2012, Kubert pencilled issues #8–10 and #12 of the Marvel crossover miniseries Avengers vs. X-Men.
 He then drew issues #4–6 of Jonathan Hickman's run on The Avengers.

 In June 2017, Kubert began penciling Peter Parker: The Spectacular Spider-Man written by Chip Zdarsky.
 The revamped title being billed as a “back-to-basics” approach for the character.

 In February 2020, Kubert and writer Benjamin Percy were the creative team on a new Wolverine series that debuted as part of the Marvel's Dawn of X relaunch the X-Men line of comics.
 The series was Wolverine's first ongoing series since his resurrection following the Hunt For Wolverine one-shot and Return of Wolverine miniseries.
 Issue #1 was best-selling comic for the month of February 2020.